Blazebit/blaze-domain/README.md

 How to use it?
 ==============

-WARNING: Blaze-Domain is still under heavy initial development and is not yet intended to be used!

 Blaze-Domain is split up into different modules.
 We recommend that you define a version property in your parent pom that you can use for all artifacts.
 Modules are all released in one batch so you can safely increment just that property.

 ```xml